ML4SE2022/group7/README.md

 ```bash
 task docker:build
 ```
-This step has to be reexecuted whenever changes are made to the source code.
+This step has to be re-executed whenever changes are made to the source code.

 Start the container with:
 ```bash